3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 Whatever you do, avoid using credit cards to cover your overage.
 When you use a credit card to cover overage, the problem bleeds into the next month.
 If you don’t pay off the entire balance, it bleeds into many months.

-Do the best you can to cover your monthly expenses with that month’s income.
+Do your best to cover your monthly expenses with that month’s income.

 Whether you’re just starting out or just can’t seem to stick to a budget, these 3 budgeting categories will make money management simple.
-Pretty soon you’ll master budgeting and won’t find yourself frantically sorting through cash in the checkout line.
+After a few months of consistent tracking, you’ll be on your way to financial stability.
+And won’t find yourself frantically sorting through cash in the checkout line.

 If you’re new here, I write for new moms, navigating mom life, and raising readers.
 Subscribe today to Join the Librarian Mom Community because I believe no one should have to walk through motherhood alone.